ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 # File System
 ---
-The file system library can be used to read and write files.
-FAT16 and FAT32 are supported.
+The file system library is used to read and write files to storage devices supporting the FAT16 or FAT32 file systems.

 ## USB Mass Storage
 This allows file access on USB devices with MSC class, such as USB memory sticks.
-The support for USB drives is still not publicly available.
+Support for USB drives is still not publicly available.

 ## SD Card
-The below example requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Storage` libraries and a device with an SD card.
+The example below requires the `GHIElectronics.TinyCLR.IO` and `GHIElectronics.TinyCLR.Storage` libraries and a device with an SD card.

 ```cs
 using GHIElectronics.TinyCLR.Devices.Storage;